-This blog is Part 2 of a three-part guide to cloud storage.
+This blog is Part 2 of a three-part guide to cloud storage, originally published in June 2018 and recently updated.
 In Part 1, we examined the basics of cloud computing.
 In Part 3, we will discuss how to leverage cloud computing for your business.

 Diving Deep: The Different Types Of Cloud Storage

 Recently, we asked ‘What is cloud storage?
 If you don’t recall, cloud storage is the process of storing digital data in an online space that spans multiple servers and locations, and it is usually maintained by a hosting company.

 After going over the high-level mechanics of cloud storage, we decided there were likely some lingering questions, such as: